junsukha/ray-tracer/README.md

-# ray tracer and real-time rendering using OpenGL & GLSL
+# Ray tracer and real-time rendering using OpenGL & GLSL
 Most of my work is in
 1. projects-ray-junsukha/src/raytracer and projects-ray-junsukha/src/raytracer/camera
 2. rendering-3d/real-time-rendering/resources/shaders/ and rendering-3d/real-time-rendering/src